Newsman/WP-Plugin-NewsmanApp/configuration-en.md

 > The integration is gated by the **Use Contact Form 7 Integration** toggle in **NewsMAN > Settings > Developer Settings**.
 The toggle (and the Newsman tab it controls) only appears when Contact Form 7 is installed.

+> **Tested with:** Contact Form 7 **6.x** and Flamingo **2.6.x**.
+Flamingo is required for the "Export Subscribers from Form Submissions" feature (it is what persists CF7 submissions to the database for later export); the per-form submission processor itself works without Flamingo.

 ### Per-form settings

 In the WP admin, open **Contact > Contact Forms** and click any form to edit it.
 A new **Newsman** tab appears next to **Form**, **Mail**, **Messages**, and **Additional Settings**, with these options: